kyma-project/btp-manager/docs/contributor/01-20-configuration.md

----
-title: Configuration
+# Configuration
----

-The BTP Manager internal settings can be configured using CLI arguments or `ConfigMap`.
+You can configure BTP Manager using CLI arguments or `ConfigMap`.

-To configure them using CLI arguments, follow this example:
+To configure the BTP Manager internal settings using CLI arguments, choose the parameters you need, and use them with corresponding custom values:
 ```
 $ manager --help
 Usage of ./manager: